microbus-io/fabric/docs/tech/integrationtesting.md

 ### Initializing the Testing App

 The code generator prepares the testing app `App` and includes in it the microservice being tested `Svc`.
 All dependencies on downstream microservices must be added to the app manually, using the `NewService` constructor of that service.
-During testing, the [configurator](../structure/services-configurator.md) system microservice is disabled and microservices must be configured using the `With` method instead.
+During testing, the [configurator](../structure/coreservices-configurator.md) core microservice is disabled and microservices must be configured using the `With` method instead.
 If the microservice under test defines any configuration properties, they are pre-listed for convenience commented-out inside a call to `With`.

 ```go
 // Initialize starts up the testing app.